May 5, 2016,

 What has Clinton done to deserve this?

 It was hard for us to witness such brutality from both Sanders and Trump and not to be able to stop them.
-We felt hurt and powerless!
-Sometimes I want to scream at them and call them whatever they call us, but then I remember that I’m representing Hillary Clinton.
-I must act like one she’d be proud of!
+We felt hurt and powerless and wanted to scream and yell to stop them!

 He smiled with joy, “You bet,” and lowered his head with respect.